wasmi-labs/blog/content/posts/wasmi-v1.0/index.md

 [^11]: For the curious, here is a [link to the PR](https://github.com/wasmi-labs/wasmi/pull/1655) that implements Wasmi 2.0 in a preliminary state.

 [^12]: For `#[loop_match]` there are ideas floating around to improve codegen quality of interpreters by trying to push LLVM into a better direction for a computed-goto like dispatch.
 It is unclear whether this will be implemented and included into the `#[loop_match]` design.

+[^13]: An example use case of how refueled resumable functions are used is [shown in Wasmi's own testsuite](https://github.com/wasmi-labs/wasmi/blob/525654db426f42d1056e680ec31eb197b66153b8/crates/wast/src/lib.rs#L588-L607) where tests are given just enough fuel to continue execution and are refueled iteratively.